fission/fission/README.md

 together seamlessly.

-Building on Kubernetes also means that anything you do for operations on your Kubernetes cluster -- such as monitoring or log aggregation -- also helps with ops on your Fission deployment.
+Building on Kubernetes also means that anything you do for operations on your Kubernetes cluster &mdash; such as monitoring or log aggregation &mdash; also helps with ops on your Fission deployment.

 Fission Concepts